Do you want to use Google Search Console to grow your website traffic?

 Related: To make internal linking even easier, you can check out our picks of the best internal linking plugins for WordPress.

 16. Using Core Web Vitals in Search Console

 Did you know that Google now considers your website loading speed as a ranking factor?

-In 2020, Google introduced Core Web Vitals that measures how fast your website is and help the search engine measure your site’s user experience.
+In 2020, Google introduced Core Web Vitals, which measures how fast your website is and helps the search engine measure your site’s user experience.

 In Google Search Console, you can view the ‘Core Web Vitals’ report under the Experience menu on your left.
 It provides a complete report about your site’s speed score for mobile and desktop.

 The best part is that you also get recommendations on how to improve your Core Web Vitals score and improve your site’s load time.